Cardinal George Pell leaves prison after High Court quashes abuse convictions | The New Daily

-Cardinal George Pell has been released from a maximum security prison southwest of Melbourne after the High Court quashed five convictions for child sexual abuse.
+Cardinal George Pell has been released from a maximum security prison south-west of Melbourne after the High Court quashed his five convictions for child sexual abuse.

 In a unanimous decision handed down at 10am on Tuesday, all seven High Court justices said Cardinal Pell should be acquitted.

-“There is a significant possibility that an innocent person has been convicted because the evidence did not establish guilt to the requisite standard of proof,” the full bench of seven judges said in their judgment, handed down in Brisbane, on Tuesday at 10am.
+“There is a significant possibility that an innocent person has been convicted because the evidence did not establish guilt to the requisite standard of proof,” the full bench of seven judges said in their judgment, handed down in Brisbane.

-At 12.30pm, as two helicopters and a media contingent gathered outside Barwon maximum security prison at Lara, Cardinal Pell, who had served 400 days behind bars, sat alone in the back seat of a small black SUV and was driven away.
+At 12.30pm, as two helicopters and a pack of journalists gathered outside Barwon maximum security prison at Lara, Cardinal Pell emerged, alone in the back seat of a small black SUV, and was driven away.

+The ABC reported he was then taken to a church property in Melbourne’s inner east, where a nun greeted him at the door and helped him inside.

+“However, my trial was not a referendum on the Catholic Church; nor a referendum on how Church authorities in Australia dealt with the crime of paedophilia in the Church.

+“The point was whether I had committed these awful crimes, and I did not.”

-Victorian Premier Daniel Andrews posted on social media after Cardinal Pell’s release: “I make no comment about today’s High Court decision”.
+Shortly after the cardinal’s release, Victorian Premier Daniel Andrews posted a short statement to social media: “I make no comment about today’s High Court decision”.

 “But I have a message for every single victim and survivor of child sex abuse: I see you.
 I hear you.
 I believe you,” he wrote.